DaWrecka/Beta-Mods/BelowZero/CustomiseYourStorage_BZ/README_config.txt

         },

 		These values result in Quantum Lockers with 4x4 inventory; Small lockers having 5x6; Floor-standing lockers 6x8; Trash cans having 3x4; and so on.
 	StorageSizes catches most storage containers, but not all.
 The remaining config settings catch those cases.
 Modded storage containers will be added to the list when detected.
-For best results, start up the game with Customise your Storage enabled, then close it and check config.json for any new entries.
+For best results, start up the game with Customise your Storage enabled, start a Creative game and build every single storage-type thing, then close the game and check config.json for any new entries.

     "LifepodLockerSize":
 		Controls the capacity of the locker in the lifepod; values are as above.